-How to Make Your Own Brush in Photoshop Easily
+How to make your brush in Photoshop

 At this moment, you can choose the dimension, resolution, color mode, and background of the page.
 In the context of making brushes, the maximum dimension allowed is 2500 px.
-Next, click OK.
+And next, click OK.

-Now, it’s time to design your own brush.
+2. Now, it’s time to design your own brush.
 You can draw something using Pencil Tool or import existing image as your new brushes.
 It belongs to you.

-Name your new brushes and click OK to continue.
+4. Name your new brushes and click OK to continue.

-The new brushes are permanent unless you decide to delete or uninstall the Photoshop.
-The brush is set to black-white color by default, so no matter what the picture you have been imported as the brush, it will be converted to monochrome.
+The new brushes are permanent unless you decide to delete or uninstall Photoshop.
+The brush is set to black-white color by default, so no matter what the picture you have imported as the brush, it will be converted to monochrome.

 If you have any difficulties with this guide, don’t hesitate to ask me in the comment section below.
-I will answer your question immediately.
+I will answer your question immediately 🙂